-Step 9 - Install AP Racing CP9660/CP9668 brake caliper
+Step 9 - Install AP Racing brake caliper

 - Verify that you are putting the proper caliper on the correct side of the car.
 The smallest pistons will be on the leading side in the standard forward rotation of the disc.
-There is also an arrow under the caliper that indicates forward disc rotation. - Using a 6mm hex wrench, remove the two pad retention bolts from the top of the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 14mm socket and the supplied washers (#10.02.00009), secure the caliper to the caliper bracket with the jet nuts (#10.02.00008).
+There is also an arrow near the inlet port that indicates forward disc rotation. - Using a 6mm hex wrench, remove the two pad retention bolts and blocks from the top of the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 14mm socket and the supplied washers (#10.02.00009), secure the caliper to the caliper bracket with the jet nuts (#10.02.00008).
 Torque to 40 lb-ft.